orthecreedence/cl-async/README.md

  - It wraps the socket implementation and buffering in a [simple and wonderful API](http://www.wangafu.net/~nickm/libevent-book/Ref6_bufferevent.html).
  - It was very easy to generate bindings for and wrap in CFFI.
- - It works with Windows.
-This is big for me, since I do a ton of development on Windows.
-Libraries that assume "Y WOULD U PROGRAM ON WINDOWS?!?!LOL" have their place, but most people who say this probably use Ubuntu anyway (sorry, it just slipped out).
-Libevent can be compiled on Windows just fine, and with a bit of work, I'm assuming this wrapper could be programmed to use the IOCP parts of libevent (I think for now it uses select())
+ - It is portable to Windows, and with a bit of work, I'm assuming cl-async could be programmed to use the IOCP parts of libevent (I think for now it uses select()).
  - It comes with asynchronous HTTP client/server implementations.
 These are not trivial, and if libevent makes it easier to have an asynchronous CL webserver or client, then hell let's use it.